 Our cost of sales (excluding amortization of in-licensed rights) primarily consists of royalty payments to BioMarin Pharmaceuticals, Inc. ("BioMarin") and the University of Western Australia ("UWA"), inventory costs that relate to sales of our products and the related overhead costs.
 Prior to receiving regulatory approval for EXONDYS 51, VYONDYS 53, and AMONDYS 45 by the FDA in September 2016, December 2019, and February 2021, respectively, we expensed such manufacturing and material costs as research and development expenses.
-For AMONDYS 45 sold in the three and nine months ended September 30, 2021, and VYONDYS 53 sold in the three and nine months ended September 30, 2020, the majority of related manufacturing costs incurred had previously been expensed as research and development expenses, as such costs were incurred prior to the FDA approval of the products.
-For VYONDYS 53 sold in the three and nine months ended September 30, 2021, and EXONDYS 51 sold in the three and nine months ended September 30, 2021 and 2020, only part of the related manufacturing costs incurred had previously been expensed as research and development expenses.
-If product related costs had not previously been expensed as research and development expenses prior to receiving FDA approval, the incremental inventory costs related to our products sold would have been approximately \$18.0 million and \$19.3 million for the nine months ended September 30, 2021 and 2020, respectively.
+For AMONDYS 45 sold in the three months ended March 31, 2022 and 2021, the majority of related manufacturing costs incurred had previously been expensed as research and development expenses, as such costs were incurred prior to the FDA approval of the products.
+For EXONDYS 51 and VYONDYS 53 sold in the three months ended March 31, 2021, only part of the related manufacturing costs incurred had previously been expensed as research and development expenses as research and development expenses.
+If product related costs had not previously been expensed as research and development expenses prior to receiving FDA approval, the incremental inventory costs related to our products sold would have been approximately \$2.5 million and \$6.3 million for the three months ended March 31, 2022 and 2021, respectively.